 For children with IgE-mediated reactions, studies show that about half of these children will outgrow cows’ milk allergy by the time they are 5 years old.
 Evidence suggests that a cows' milk protein allergy is more likely to persist in these children if they have asthma or allergic rhinitis, or if they have more severe reactions or higher milk-specific IgE antibody levels.
-Even so, it is rare for adults to have a cows’ milk allergy.
+Even so, it’s rare for adults to have a cows’ milk allergy.

 Will My Infant Need Any Treatment?

 If cows’ milk allergy is diagnosed, cows' milk protein will need to be eliminated from your child's diet.
-A paediatric dietitian or health visitor can provide you with advice on either breastfeeding an infant with cows’ milk allergy or bottle-feeding an infant with cows’ milk allergy.

 You should be given a management plan that will not only include how to feed your child, but also treatment, such as antihistamines or creams in cases where a child has eczema.
 Follow-up appointments should continue to ensure your child is thriving.

-Because children can outgrow cows’ milk allergy, your child should be re-assessed as often as your doctor recommends, to determine if there is a change in tolerance of cows’ milk protein.
+Because children can outgrow cows’ milk allergy, your child should be reassessed as often as your doctor recommends, to determine if there is a change in tolerance of cows’ milk protein.